 In order to be able to perform a preset compensation, the kinematics must be specially prepared.
 The machine manual provides further information.

-Note that all functions for tilting in the working plane are reset.
-M128 and FUNCTION TCPM are deactivated.
+Note that all functions for tilting in the working plane are reset

 Position the calibration sphere on the machine table so that there can be no collisions during the measuring process.